Allison’s Stage 2C Colorectal Cancer Story

 In human terms, it’s not the most pleasant experience, but I experience it as a full cleanout of your body.

 It’s one of the screening methods for GI doctors to see if anything’s going on in your colon.
-Essentially, you have a day or two of clear liquids.
+Essentially, you have a day or 2 of clear liquids.

 The day before the procedure, you have to drink this bowel prep.
 You have to drink this prep that cleans you out.
 When I say cleans you out, it’s very similar to if you go and get a colonic.